Use this command to install Symlink Creator with WinGet:

 Tick the Use relative path if possible option to use relative paths while creating symlinks.
 In this case, relative paths will be used if both source files/folders and destination files/folders are in the same drive.

-Tick the Retain script file after execution option if you want to save the script file for later use like logging purposes or other advanced usage.
+Tick the Retain script file on Desktop after execution option to keep the generated command script for logging or other advanced use.

 Tick the Hide successful operation dialog option if you want to only show a dialog when an error occurs.